Skip to content

 An agent authenticates with its own JWT and pays its own way.
 By default that credential can reach every capability the API exposes — transfer, stake, trade, vote, file disputes, authorize payments.
 For a script you supervise, that's fine.
 For an autonomous agent that runs unattended and holds a real balance, it's too much: a prompt-injected or buggy agent with an unrestricted credential can drain itself or act on your behalf in ways you never intended.

-IronKey is the answer: a two-layer authorization system that constrains an agent to the smallest set of actions and the smallest spend it needs to do its job.
+IronKey is the answer: a layered authorization system that constrains an agent to the smallest set of actions and the smallest spend it needs to do its job — and, for agents that spawn other agents, lets it hand down a strictly-weaker copy of its own authority.
 It is owner-configured (you set it on agents you own), fail-safe (it only ever denies — it never moves money), and opt-in per deployment (an operator turns it on when ready; until then every agent keeps its historical access).
+The two base layers (roles, spend) are described first; delegation and capability tokens build on the same decision point below.

 Both checks happen before the request reaches the money path.
 IronKey can stop an action; it can never cause one.
 That's what keeps it out of the supply invariant — deny or allow, no token ever moves as a result of the gate itself, so delta stays 0.